SkylineCommunications/dataminer-docs-connectors/connector_help/connector-help/TAG_Video_Systems_MCM-9000.md

 On this page, you can create and edit **Alarm Presets**.
 You can also import and export presets using .csv files.

+> [!NOTE]
-Note: From version 1.1.2.8 onwards, the export and import alarm presets functionality uses .xml files.
+> From version 1.1.2.8 onwards, the export and import alarm presets functionality uses .xml files.

 ### Web Interface